Skip to main content

 Alcohol and ageing

-As you get older, your body gets less able to cope with alcohol.
+As you get older, your body becomes less able to cope with alcohol.
 That's partly because some of your muscle is replaced by fat.
 What's more, the amount of water in your body gradually goes down - and alcohol is diluted by the water in your bloodstream.
 That means even if you drink the same amount of alcohol as someone younger, you're likely to have a higher level of alcohol in your blood.

 Your liver processes alcohol, and too much alcohol can cause damage to your liver.
 As you age, the blood flow to your liver is decreased.
 That means alcohol stays in your liver for longer and can cause more harm.